prom-io/service-node_net/readme.md

 #### Running outside Docker

 If you want to run service node outside docker container, you will need to perform next steps:
+- Run `yarn global add @nestjs/cli` to install NestJS CLI which is required to run the application
 - Run `yarn install`.
 This will install dependencies required for Service node;
 - Run `yarn run start`.
 This command will compile and run the application;